claucece/women-violence-and-technology/README.md

 ## Studies on gender based violence

 * [Battered women and learned helplessness](https://www.ncjrs.gov/App/Publications/abstract.aspx?ID=46167) by L. E. Walker
+* [Leaving An Abusive Partner: An Empirical Review of Predictors, the Process of Leaving, and Psychological Well-Being](Leaving An Abusive Partner: An Empirical Review of Predictors, the Process of Leaving, and Psychological Well-Being) by Deborah K. Anderson, Daniel G. Saunders

 ## Studies on gender based violence enhanced with digital tools